jgaa/restc-cpp/conan/Readme.md

-Conan is not as mature as I hoped (or at least not the packages), so it took a while to find a combination of openssl, zlib and boost that worked in all build combinations (debugh/releazse/static/dynamc).
-The current mis seems to work.
+Conan is not as mature as I hoped (or at least not the packages), so it took a while to find a combination of openssl, zlib and boost that worked in all build combinations (debug/release/static/dynamic).
+The current mix seems to work.

 ## How to build restc-cpp with conan